Looking for a great place to work on interesting projects?

 We’re a Ruby development agency.
-We’ve been around for over 25 years, with a stable, growing business.
+We’ve been around for almost 30 years, with a stable, growing business.
 We’re busy.
 We tend to work on larger projects, typically with a mix of Front End, Back End and DevOps tasks.

 Rather than work on just one projects, each of our team typically work across a number of projects.
 Each person has 2-3 projects.
 Some of our clients are funded start-ups, but most of our work is for well-established companies with meaty problems to solve - like tricky payment flows, security and scaling.

 We value quiet thinkers and creative innovation.
-We try to automate as much of our processes as we can, so our engineers can focus on their work rather than babysitting a deploy.
+We try to automate as much of our processes as we can, so our developers can focus on their work rather than babysitting a deploy.

 We will never, ever, ever ask you to participate in a Shabooyah roll call.

 You’re an experienced developer.
 You know your stuff.
 Making nice things is what you do.
-Pride in the craft of engineering awesome features.
+Pride in the craft of building awesome features.
 You give thoughtful, considered code reviews.

 Sure, you could probably do some Start Up thing.
 Or you could get a job with a fancy title at a Google/Salesforce/IBM etc. and find yourself one night wearing your tie as a headband.
 But we think you’ll probably like it more here.